FREQUENTLY ASKED QUESTIONS

 Who are the HiP people?

 Haven in Paris was started by Erica, a native of Massachusetts.
 Erica divides her time between Maine, Massachusetts, Italy and Paris!
-As the business grew, she took on Genevieve, Maggie, Ariel and Andrea, all of whom work in the U.S. with sporadic visits to Paris to check up on things!
+As the business grew, she took on Genevieve, Elise, and Erin, all of whom work in the U.S. with sporadic visits to Paris to check up on things!
 When you rent a vacation apartment from Haven in Paris, you may end up corresponding with any one or even all of us.
 You can also now see photos and bios of the Haven in Paris team at http://haveninparis.com/aboutus.php.

 Renting from Haven in Paris